valpackett/sweetroll/README.md

       - [ ] sharing block lists
   - [ ] deduplicate threaded replies like [there](https://unrelenting.technology/replies/2015-09-06-20-29-54) (a reply to both my post and another reply) -- maybe that's already happening? need to test
   - [ ] deduplicate syndicated replies
+- micropub
+  - [ ] check auth scopes
-- [ ] indieweb-algorithms?: ensure the person you're replying to *never* gets picked up you when you're replying (caught in test without own h-card)
+- [ ] indieweb-algorithms?: ensure the person you're replying to *never* gets picked up you when you're replying (caught in test without own h-card) (what?)
 - [ ] tags? (kill the difference between categories and tags? // use symlinks to add to multiple categories/tags)
 - [ ] extract a `WebPrelude` package: `Sweetroll.Prelude`, `Sweetroll.HTTPClient`, `formToObject`, more stuff